paarthenon/variant/docu/docs/intro.md

 yarn add variant@dev # npm install --save variant@dev
 ```

-Let's use [**Variant**](book/creation) to describe a simple domain — **Animals**.
+Let's use [`variant()`](book/creation) to describe a simple domain — **Animals**.
 Much like an enum, our `Animal` variant can be in one of several forms.
 Unlike an enum, our variant can carry *data* with each of its forms.

-For this application, we care about dogs, cats, and snakes.
-These might be the various pets our player can have.
+For the game we're making, our player can have a pet cat, dog, or snake.
 We have different concerns for each animal, so we'll want to define them with distinct fields.
-We could write this ourselves as a function that takes certain properties, but the [`fields`](api#fields) function below is shorthand to help do this.
+The [`fields()`](api#fields) function is a useful shorthand here.
 We'll see more of how it works in the [first section of the User Guide](book/creation).
+For complete control over the creation process, including default inputs, side effects, or other complex logic, use a function.
+We'll do so for the snake constructor to give it a default pattern.

 <a id="animal-ts"></a>